"Stranger Things" Star Natalia Dyer On The Upside-Down Of Fame

 Then there’s the Dyer we see splashed across the Daily Mail week in and week out with Heaton, who plays Nancy’s boyfriend Jonathan Byers.
 Every time you glimpse the duo in their two-dimensional tabloid selves, they’re clad in baseball caps and big jackets, attempting to, in DM parlance, “enjoy a stroll” — despite the strange cameras tracking their every move.
 These are the cameras they never look at.

-But, the Dyer in Cafe Mogador is neither of those personas.
-She may share a voice with Nancy and the downtown New York-friendly duds of a woman dodging tabloid paparazzi, but this Dyer looks you straight in the eye while talking about working with Heaton and the always-viral Stranger kids to the rumors about when their show will end.
+But, the Dyer in Café Mogador is neither of those personas.
+She may share a voice with Nancy and the downtown New York-friendly duds of a woman dodging tabloid paparazzi, but this Dyer looks you straight in the eye while talking about working with Heaton and the always-viral Stranger kids to the rumours about when their show will end.

-Prada Double-Breasted Mohair-Crepe Blazer, $2,050, available at ModaOperandi.com; Prada Pleated Embellished Poplin Midi Skirt, $3,950, available at ModaOperandi.com; Prada Patent Leather Platform Boots.

 Advertisement